googleads/videojs-ima/README.md

   <body>
     <video id='content-player' class="video-js">
         <p class='vjs-no-js'>
-            To view this video please enable JavaScript, and consider upgrading to a web browser that
+            To view this video, please enable JavaScript and consider upgrading to a web browser that
             <a href='https://videojs.com/html5-video-support/' target='_blank'>supports HTML5 video</a>
         </p>
     </video>